heidihendry/camelot/doc/scale.rst

 filesystems is not provided by Camelot directly.
 It is however possible on most Operating Systems with some technical trickery.

-Another very important aspect of Camelot's ability to scale is the filesystem used to store media.
-Camelot stores all media in a single directory (the ``Media`` directory), thus may hit upon limitations in older filesystems.
-In particular **do not use FAT32** for Camelot's ``Media`` directory: this supports only 65,534 files in one directory.
-While FAT32 is little-used on computers themselves, it is important to note USB HDDs may use this filesystem as default.

 Memory
 ^^^^^^